 musim-GapPreferenceList

 Indicates the MUSIM gap(s) that the UE prefers to be configured with.
+The UE indicates preference for MUSIM gap(s) in accordance with clause 9.1.10 of TS 38.133.

 Question B5: Do you support the proposal in R2-2205758 to limit the UE MUSIM gap preferences to the values defined by RAN4 and the related TP above?